coalesceio/create-alter-node-types/README.md

 | **Group by All** | Toggle: True/False<br/>**True**: DISTINCT is invisible, data grouped by all columns<br/>**False**: DISTINCT is visible |
 | **Multi Source** | Toggle: True/False<br/>Implementation of SQL UNIONs<br/>**True**: Combine multiple sources in a single node<br/>True Options:<br/>- **UNION**: Combines with duplicate elimination<br/>- **UNION ALL**: Combines without duplicate elimination<br/>- **INSERT**: Individual insert for each source<br/>**False**: Single source node or multiple sources combined using a join. |

+### Limitations of Create or Alter View

+* The CREATE OR ALTER VIEW command doesn’t support changing a view definition once a view is created.
+In Coalesce,it is supported by dropping and recreating the view during redeployment.

 ### Create Or Alter View Deployment